Skip to content

 Rugs made from faux sheepskin are composed of synthetic materials, and they’re a good option to consider if you want to avoid animal products, have allergies, or are looking for a cheaper alternative.
 They can look and feel very similar to natural animal hide, but as they are made from different materials, you may be wondering if you can wash a fake sheepskin rug the same way as genuine sheepskin.

 Although fake sheepskin rugs don’t contain natural components, they are still delicate and can shrink, stiffen, or be otherwise ruined by improper washing methods.
-Exercise the same caution washing your faux sheepskin rugs as you would real wool and leather, using specially formulated detergents in cool water, and brush them regularly to keep them soft and fluffy.
+Exercise the same caution washing your faux sheepskin rugs as you would real wool and leather, using specially formulated detergents in cool water, and brushing them regularly to keep them soft and fluffy.